 The first map of the county was created from surveys by J. Lightfoot and Samuel Geil in 1853 (top photo).
 The map marked town boundaries, roads, basic topography, waterways, and property owners.
 The first atlas, created from surveys under the supervision of F.W.
 Beers, was published 15 years later.
 Additional atlases published in 1887 (Robinson’s Atlas of Morris County) and 1910 (Mueller’s Atlas of Morristown, Madison, Florham Park, Chatham, Mendham and Part of Morris Co.
 New Jersey), make it possible to trace land development over the decades as the population boomed.
 Between 1860 and 1910, Morris County’s population more than doubled (34,677 to 74,704), reflected in the corresponding rise in the number of roads and structures in each successive publication.

 Perhaps no town is as documented as Morristown, the county seat.
 While not officially incorporated until 1865, Morristown is one of only two towns with insets in the 1853 map (the other, Dover, was itself incorporated in 1869).
 It also often represented the largest plates or greatest number of plates in an atlas: an extra-large plate in the Beers, 8 in the Robinson, and 6 in the Mueller.
-In addition, there were notable maps created of the town in 1850, 1861 (along with Morris Township, below left), 1874, and 1899 (below right).
+In addition, there were notable maps created of the town in 1850, 1861 (along with Morris Township), 1874, and 1899.
 A unique bird’s eye view was created in 1876.
 With such thorough documentation and no more than a 13-year gap between publications, they provide unparalleled insight into individual property ownership in the town throughout the latter half of the 19th century.

-*To learn more about the Morris Turnpike and other early roads of Morris County, keep an eye out for our upcoming blog on March 9th.
+*To learn more about the Morris Turnpike and other early roads of Morris County, check out The Turnpike Era